remotion-dev/remotion/packages/docs/docs/getting-started.md

 ## FFmpeg requirement

-Remotion requires `ffmpeg` and `ffprobe` binaries to render videos.
-The minimum version is 4.1.0.
+Remotion requires `ffmpeg` and `ffprobe` binaries (minimum version 4.1) to render videos.
-For the most common operating systems, Remotion will try to install FFmpeg for you.
+If you don't have them, Remotion will try to install FFmpeg for you.

 ## Installation in existing projects